 The apostle Paul in this chapter is contrasting the ministration of the old covenant under Moses, with the ministration of the new covenant under Jesus Christ.
 It is well known that there is an essential difference between a law, and the ministration of a law.
 A law is the constitution necessary for the government of the people.
-The ministry is the or-dained powers to carry its laws into execution.
+The ministry is the ordained powers to carry its laws into execution.

 Verse 3.
-"Forasmuch as ye are manifestly de-clared to be the epistle of Christ ministered by us, written not with ink, but with the spirit of the living God; not in tables of stone, but in fleshly tables of the heart."
+"Forasmuch as ye are manifestly de-clared to be the opistle of Christ ministered by us, written not with ink, but with the spirit of the living God; not in tables of stone, but in fleshly tables of the heart."
 This verse declares the Corinthithe heart."
-This verse declares the Corinthi-ans to be the epistle of Christ ministered by us, the heart." ans to be the epistle of Christ ministered by us, Paul, Silvanus and Timotheus.
+This verse declares the Corinthians to be the epistle of Christ ministered by us, the heart." ans to be the epistle of Christ ministered by us, Paul, Silvanus and Timotheus.
 Chap. i, 19.
-It is not written with ink as it was by Moses in a book under the old covenant, "But with the Spirit of the living God."
+It is not written with ink as it was by Moses in a book under the old covenant.
+"But with the Spirit of the living God."
 The ten commandments are not written in tables of stone as they were under the ministration of Moses, "But in fleshly tables of the heart," See Heb. viii, 10.
-Verse 6, "Who use hath made us able ministered

 Verse 6.
+"Who also hath made us able ministers."

-"Who also liath made us able ministers of the new testament; not of the letter, but of the spirit : for the letter killeth, but the spirit giveth life."
-The minister, or ordained power under the old cov-enant killed the transgressor of the law written on The man that broke the letter of tables of stone. that law was stoned to death.
+Verse 6.
+"Who also liath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life."
+The minister, or ordained power under the old coverant killed the transgressor of the law written on The man that broke the letter of tables of stone. that law was stoned to death.
 There was no promise of life to the sinner.
 It is properly called the ministration of death in the next verse.
-The minister administered death to the sinner under the old coveand initial definition of the second The minister Jesus Christ, instead of death.
+The minister administered death to the sinner under the old covenant.
+"But the Spirit giveth life."
+The minister under the new covenant administers life through The minister Jesus Christ, instead of death.
 One is the ministra-tion of the letter that killed, the other the ministra-tion of the spirit that giveth life.

-Paul considered "the ministration of death," when the law was "written and engraven in stones." the new way with that "way to be done away," and the one that excellent to remain.
+Paul considered "the ministration of death," when

+the law was "written and engraven in stones." glorious one; but that "was to be done away," and the one that excelleth to remain.
 "For if that which is done away was glorious much more that which remaineth is glorious."
 What is "done away"?
 The ministration of death is done away, and the ministration of the Spirit, that giveth life, remaineth.